Fuzzing Deep Learning Compilers with HirGen: Background

 A computational graph is a directed graph that expresses the data flow in computation.
-High-level IR, also known as graph-level IR, is an intermediate representation to express computational graph.
-In DL community, high-level IR is widely used for describing computational graph by DL compilers (e.g., TVM) and also frameworks (e.g., ONNX).
-Figure \ref{figure:cg} illustrates the computational graph of a 2-dimensional convolutional neural network, where variable/constant nodes and operator nodes are colored in blue and green, respectively.
-The end of graph is denoted by a black ellipse.
+High-level IR, also known as graph-level IR, is an intermediate representation to express the computational graph.
+In DL community, high-level IRs are widely used to describe computational graphs by DL compilers (e.g., TVM) and also frameworks (e.g., ONNX).
+Figure \ref{figure:cg} illustrates the computational graph of a 2-dimensional convolutional neural network, where variable/constant nodes and operator nodes are colored blue and green, respectively.
+A black ellipse denotes the end of a graph.
 Arrows in this graph represent data flows.
-Specifically, variable nodes and constant nodes pass the data they hold to the next nodes while operator nodes pass the results they calculate.
-Computational graph may also include function nodes or call nodes.
-For instance, TVM's high-level IR is able to express computational graph including these two types of nodes.
-Besides, some DL compilers such as TVM provide APIs to convert a computational graph into a high-level IR.
-For instance, {\tt relay.nn.conv2d} is the API to represent the \textit{conv2d} node with the corresponding high-level IR expression {\tt nn.conv2d}.
-Figure \ref{figure:hir} illustrates TVM's high-level IR of the computational graph in Figure \ref{figure:cg}.
-These APIs simplify the generation of high-level IR. \techname{} also takes advantage of this convenience and generates high-level IR by generating computational graph and utilizing these APIs.
+Specifically, variable and constant nodes are the starting points of a data flow, passing their data to the following nodes.
+In contrast, operator nodes work as a relay to extend the data flow, passing the results they calculate.
+Figure \ref{figure:hir} shows the corresponding Relay IR, the high-level IR in TVM, of the computational graph in Figure \ref{figure:cg}.
+This IR is not unique as the same semantics can be represented in other ways by utilizing the language features of IR.
+For instance, Relay offers first-class functions to separate the main function into multiple functions with complex call chains.
+ONNX also plans to support this feature in the future~\cite{onnxoperators}.